 Introduction to Apple Help Programming Guide

 This document describes Apple Help, the HTML-based system for providing user assistance in OS X. Apple Help is the primary help system for OS X and is designed to deliver online topic-based user help, such as is often provided in user manuals and lists of frequently asked questions (FAQ).
-Carbon, Cocoa, and Java applications can use Apple Help in OS X.

 Apple Help offers significant advantages over static help documents, such as Read Me files or manuals in PDF.
 The benefits of adopting Apple Help for user assistance include these: